Chile's 'A Fantastic Woman' wins Oscar for best foreign film

 The Chilean film beat nominees from Russia, Lebanon, Sweden and Hungary.

-Actress Rita Moreno, 86, presented the award and had the audience cheering for her as she danced toward the microphone, wearing the same dress she wore when she won an Oscar in 1962.
+Actress Rita Moreno, 86, presented the award and had the audience cheering for her as she danced toward the microphone, wearing the same dress she wore when she won an Oscar in 1962 for“West Side Story.”

-Reporting by Alex Dobuzinskis; Editing by Jill Serjeant and Sandra Maler
+Reporting by Alex Dobuzinskis; Editing by Jill Serjeant, Sandra Maler and Jonathan Oatis